C0D1UM/technical-standard/viewsets/README.md

 ```

 ## Customize HTTP Method
-You should limit http method that user can call to server.
+You should limit http method that user can call to the server.
 ModelViewset will enable all methods by default.
 ```py
 # Good
 class MyViewSet(ModelViewSet):